donaghhorgan/rhythmbox-plugins-open-containing-folder/README.md

 ## Usage

+ 1. Enable the plugin in Tools/Plugins.
-Right click a track and select *Open containing folder*.
+ 2. Right click a track and select *Open containing folder*.